jh3nd3rs0n/jargyle/README.md

 The following is a simple overview of the directory.

-`.github`: Contains GitHub workflow files that perform tests and analysis when a push has been made to the GitHub repository
+`.github/`: Contains GitHub workflow files that perform tests and analysis when a push has been made to the GitHub repository

+`argmatey/`: Maven module for the extensible command line interface.
+It is used for the Jargyle command line interface.

-`docs`: Contains the website/documentation
+`docs/`: Contains the website/documentation

-`jargyle-cli`: Maven module for the Jargyle command line interface API
+`jargyle-cli/`: Maven module for the Jargyle command line interface

-`jargyle-client`: Maven module for the SOCKS client API
+`jargyle-client/`: Maven module for the SOCKS client API

-`jargyle-common`: Maven module for the public API used by all modules
+`jargyle-common/`: Maven module for the public API used by all modules

-`jargyle-distribution`: Maven module for creating the binary distribution
+`jargyle-distribution/`: Maven module for creating the binary distribution

-`jargyle-internal`: Maven module for the internal API used by all modules
+`jargyle-internal/`: Maven module for the internal API used by all modules

-`jargyle-protocolbase`: Maven module for the foundational API for the SOCKS client API and the SOCKS server API
+`jargyle-protocolbase/`: Maven module for the foundational API for the SOCKS client API and the SOCKS server API

-`jargyle-report-aggregate`: Maven module for generating the aggregated test coverage reports
+`jargyle-report-aggregate/`: Maven module for generating the aggregated test coverage reports

-`jargyle-server`: Maven module for the SOCKS server API
+`jargyle-server/`: Maven module for the SOCKS server API

-`src/site`: Contains files used to generate `docs/`
+`src/site/`: Contains files used to generate `docs/`

-`test-echo`: Maven module for the API of clients and servers that send/receive data and receive/send back the same data.
-It is used for testing between the SOCKS client API and the SOCKS server API.
+`test-echo/`: Maven module for clients and servers that send/receive data and receive/send back the same data.
+They are used for testing the SOCKS client API and the SOCKS server API.

-`test-echo-server-performance`: Maven module for the API for performance testing of servers that receive data and send back the same data.
-It is used for performance testing of the SOCKS server API.
+`test-echo-server-performance/`: Maven module for performance testing of servers that receive data and send back the same data.
+It involves performance testing of the SOCKS server API.

-`test-help`: Maven module for the API for help with testing
+`test-help/`: Maven module for the API for help with testing

-`test-netty-example-socksproxy`: Maven module for the modified version of the Netty example SOCKS proxy.
+`test-netty-example-socksproxy/`: Maven module for the modified version of the Netty example SOCKS proxy.
 It is used for testing.

 `.gitignore`: List of directories and files for Git to ignore such as